manolo/gwt-polymer-todo-list/docs/introduction.md

 # Build a modern GWT app using Polymer elements:

 ## Introduction

-In this tutorial, you'll write a **Todo List** application using web components.
+In this tutorial, you'll write a **TodoList** application using web components.

+Web Components are a collection of standards which allow us to bundle markup and styles into custom HTML elements.

-Our application will fulfill the Material Design specification, so we will use Polymer Iron and Paper components using Vaadin gwt-polymer-elements library.
+In our case we want to fulfill the [Material Design](http://www.google.es/design/spec/material-design/introduction.html) specification, thus we will use Polymer [Iron and Paper](https://elements.polymer-project.org/) collections through the Vaadin [gwt-polymer-elements](https://github.com/vaadin/gwt-polymer-elements) library.

-Gwt-Polymer-Elements is a `JsInterop` wrapper for Iron and Paper elements which has been produced using Vaadin gwt-api-generator.
+Gwt-Polymer-Elements is a `JsInterop` wrapper for Iron and Paper elements which has been produced using the Vaadin [gwt-api-generator](https://github.com/vaadin/gwt-api-generator).

-Try the [Todo List](http://manolo.github.io/gwt-polymer-todo/todo.html) application to check how your application should look like when you finish the tutorial.
+Before starting the tutorial try the [TodoList](http://manolo.github.io/gwt-polymer-todo/todo.html) application to check how your application should look when you finish.

+## The Learning process

-In the process of building the **Todo List** app, you'll learn:
+In the process of building the **TodoList** app, you'll learn:

 * To create a new maven project.
 * Running our project in SuperDevMode